 The work is done in merge.
 To see this on a small example, consider a list of length 2.

-This is the first time we’ve written a recursive function whose recursive structure isn’t echoed in the data.
+We’ve written a recursive function whose recursive structure isn’t echoed in the data.
 Here are two examples to contrast against merge_sort:

 In contrast, merge_sort is recurring on slices of a list.
 We aren’t following any recursive structure in the data itself.
 We’ll say that merge sort is a divide and conquer algorithm, but without the division being explicit in the shape of the data.